yiisoft/validator/docs/guide/en/configuring-rules-via-php-attributes.md

 $result = (new Validator())->validate($dataSet);
 ```

-Some edge cases, like skipping DTO's static properties, require using of `AttributeRulesProvider`.
+Some edge cases, like skipping DTO's static properties, require using of `AttributesRulesProvider`.
 After initializing it
 can be passed for validation right away - no need to extract rules manually beforehand.

 ```php